 It's important that you understand the drugs you have been given.
 Ask your doctor or specialist nurse for more information about your drug treatment and any possible side-effects.
-They should give you a printed sheet to take home with you and a number to call if you need advice or feel unwell while you're at home.
+They should give you a printed sheet to take home with you.